Online-Trading Portfolio-Tracker Research Back-Office MF-Tracker

 BOARD EVALUATION

-Pursuant to the provisions of the Companies Act, 2013 and the relevant provisions of the
+Pursuant to the Companies Act, 2013 and Listing Regulations, the Board conducted its

-the Board to evaluate the performance of individual Directors.
-The performance evaluation
+Board to evaluate the performance of individual Directors.
+The performance evaluation of

-of the Non-Independent Directors and the Board as a whole was carried out by the
+the Non-Independent Directors and the Board as a whole was carried out by the Independent

-Independent Directors.
-The performance evaluation of the Chairman of the respective
+Directors.
+The performance evaluation of the Chairman of the respective Committee

-Committee Meeting(s) of the Company was also carried out by the Independent Directors,
+Meeting(s) of the Company was also carried out by the Independent Directors, taking into

-taking into account the views of the Executive Director and Non-Executive Directors.
-The
+account the views of the Executive Director and Non-Executive Directors.
+The Directors

 DIRECTORS' RESPONSIBILITY STATEMENT